- Lion's tooth

 Hemorrhagic cystitis: In a 33-year-old woman following use of a slimming product containing dandelion.
 Symptoms resolved after product discontinuation (12).

-Toxic blood levels of immunosuppressive agents: In a kidney transplant recipient, that occurred after consumption of a tea that contained dandelion, which inhibits CYP3A4 used in the metabolism of these drugs (19) (20).
+Toxic blood levels of immunosuppressive agents: In a kidney transplant recipient, that occurred after consumption of a tea which contained dandelion (19).
+In vitro, dandelion tea extract inhibited CYP3A4, which is used in the metabolism of these drugs (20).

 Digital necrosis: In a 56-year-old man with chronic kidney disease, cutaneous manifestations of hyperoxaluria related to high intake of dandelion tea (10–15 cups daily for 6 months) (21).